Parkinson's Disease and Dementia

 What is Parkinson disease?

 Parkinson disease is a movement disorder.
-It can cause the muscles to tighten and become rigid This makes it hard to walk and do other daily activities.
-People with Parkinson’s disease also have tremors and may develop cognitive problems, including memory loss and dementia.
+It can cause the muscles to tighten and become rigid.
+This makes it hard to walk and do other daily activities.
+Many people with Parkinson disease also have tremors.
+In later stages, some with Parkinson disease may develop cognitive problems, including memory loss and dementia.

 INerv_20140228_v1_001

 Parkinson disease is a chronic and progressive disease.
-It doesn't go away and continues to get worse over time.
+It doesn't go away and gets worse over time.

 What causes Parkinson disease?

-Parkinson disease arises from decreased dopamine production in the brain.
+Parkinson disease is caused by decreased dopamine production in the brain.
 The absence of dopamine makes it hard for the brain to coordinate muscle movements.
-Low dopamine also contributes to mood and cognitive problems later in the course of the disease.
-Experts don't know what triggers the development of Parkinson disease most of the time.
-Early onset Parkinson disease is often inherited and is the result of certain gene defects.
+Low dopamine also leads to mood and cognitive problems later in the course of the disease.
+Experts don't know what triggers Parkinson disease most of the time.
+Early-onset Parkinson disease is often inherited.
+It's the result of certain gene defects.

 What are the symptoms of Parkinson disease?

-Parkinson disease symptoms usually start out mild, and then progressively get much worse.
-The first signs are often so subtle that many people don't seek medical attention at first.
+Parkinson disease symptoms often start out mild.
+They then gradually get much worse.
+The first signs are often so subtle that many people don't get medical care for them.
 These are common symptoms of Parkinson disease:

 • Tremors that affect the face and jaw, legs, arms, and hands